gumaerc-testorg/18.s096-iap-2023/content/pages/lecture-notes.md

 ## Lecture 8

-### Lecture Notes
+### Lecture Notes and Other Resources

+- *Course notes: Chapter 13, and Chapter 8, Sections 8.3-8.4, and Chapter 14*
+- Chapter 13: {{% resource_link "c135bd06-d239-432f-9f85-c1a607636ad3" "Lecture 8, Part 1 Notes: Derivatives of Eigenproblems (PDF)" %}}
 - Part 1: [Derivatives of Eigenproblems (HTML)](https://rawcdn.githack.com/mitmath/matrixcalc/d11b747d70a5d9e1a3da8cdb68a7f8a220d3afae/notes/symeig.jl.html) {{% resource_link "4753711e-3fce-40a0-9a52-4a7fdf51a06f" "(Julia source code)" %}}
 - Part 2: Forward and Reverse-Mode Automatic Differentiation on Computational Graphs (continued from Lecture 5) and [interactive notebook (HTML)](https://simeonschaub.github.io/ReverseModePluto/notebook.html)
-- Part 3: some topics we didn't cover
+- Chapter 14: {{% resource_link "e46f9d46-cd58-4cca-91d5-2ec64ff054c9" "Lecture 8, Part 3 Notes: Where We Go From Here (PDF)" %}}

 ### Further Readings (Part 1)

 - Computing derivatives on curved surfaces ("manifolds") is closely related to [tangent spaces](https://en.wikipedia.org/wiki/Tangent_space) in differential geometry.
 The effect of constraints can also be expressed in terms of [Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), which are useful in expressing optimization problems with constraints (see also chapter 5 of [*Convex Optimization*](https://web.stanford.edu/~boyd/cvxbook/) by Boyd and Vandenberghe).
-In physics, first and second derivatives of eigenvalues and first derivatives of eigenvectors are often presented as part of ["time-independent" perturbation theory](https://en.wikipedia.org/wiki/Perturbation_theory_(quantum_mechanics)#Time-independent_perturbation_theory) in quantum mechanics, or as the [Hellmann–Feynmann theorem](https://en.wikipedia.org/wiki/Hellmann%E2%80%93Feynman_theorem) for the case of dλ.
+In physics, first and second derivatives of eigenvalues and first derivatives of eigenvectors are often presented as part of ["time-independent" perturbation theory](https://en.wikipedia.org/wiki/Perturbation_theory_%28quantum_mechanics%29#Time-independent_perturbation_theory) in quantum mechanics, or as the [Hellmann–Feynmann theorem](https://en.wikipedia.org/wiki/Hellmann%E2%80%93Feynman_theorem) for the case of dλ.
 The derivative of an eigenvector involves *all* of the other eigenvectors, but a much simpler "vector–Jacobian product" (involving only a single eigenvector and eigenvalue) can be obtained from left-to-right differentiation of a *scalar function* of an eigenvector, as reviewed in the [Notes on Adjoint Methods for 18.335 (PDF)](https://github.com/mitmath/18335/blob/spring21/notes/adjoint/adjoint.pdf).

 ### Further Readings (Part 2)